 Written by Hilary Keyes

-15 Popular And Less Common Things To Do In Shibuya
+Shibuya - 18 Popular And Less Common Things To Do

-Shibuya - anyone that has seen "Lost In Translation" will instantly recognize the iconic mainstream center of Japanese youth culture, but there is more Shibuya than meets the eye.
-Here are 15 popular and little known things to do in Shibuya.
+Tokyo's Shibuya area is an iconic center of Japanese youth culture.
+However, there is more Shibuya than meets the eye.
+From the Hachiko to delicious sushi restaurants, here are 18 popular and little-known things to do in this lively neighborhood.

-The center of mainstream youth fashion, culture, cuisine and so much more, Shibuya is just one of those places that draws people from all walks of life.
-Not that it's solely a town for young people either - during the day, you'll find everyone from teenagers looking for the latest in fashion, to pensioners meeting up for traditional teas and sweets in this ever growing and changing city.
+The center of Tokyo's mainstream youth fashion, culture, cuisine and so much more, Shibuya draws people from all walks of life.
+It's not just town for young people, either.
+During the day, you'll find everyone from teenagers looking for the latest fashions, to pensioners meeting up for traditional teas and sweets.
+This is an ever-growing and changing part of the city.

-Here are 15 of the most popular and some lesser known things you should check out when visiting Shibuya.
+Here are 18 of the most popular and lesser-known things you should check out when visiting Shibuya.

 1. Meet Hachiko Outside Shibuya Station